How Do I?...

 Get help with eMedia

-Free assistance on a variety of computer-related issues and mobile devices is available at all SLCL branches.
-You may request a 30-60 minute session with an SLCL computer trainer by filling out a request form or calling 314-994-3300.
+Don’t forget about our Free Book A Lab Trainer service!
+Free assistance on a variety of computer-related issues is available at all SLCL branches.
+You may request a 30-60 minute session with an SLCL computer trainer by completing this form.
 Advance reservation is required and appointments are subject to availability.
 Topics and times are limited.

 Start researching my family history